Thomas-Gabriel-Petcu/FolderSync/README.md

    - Launching app through Command Prompt and passing arguments there
    - GUI - utilizing the user friendly GUI
    - Saved Arguments - Previous successfully used arguments are saved to file and reutilized if newly passed arguments are incorrect.
- - User friendly GUI - has a simple and easy to use GUI with log display and easy argument modifications.
+ - User friendly GUI - has a simple and easy to use GUI with log display and easy argument modification features.
 ## Technologies Used

 C# programming Language<br>